Skip to content

 The two of you might have engaged in lots of fun, playful banter during pregnancy or even during the early stages of your labor.
 But when it comes time for the active, transitional phase, you may feel like a whole other person.
 Contractions are painful.
 They can make you feel nauseated, exhausted, sweaty, or cranky.
 You might snap at your partner, or you may just want to be left alone.
 Do whatever brings you relief in the moment, and count on your partner (who isn’t actively trying to expel a human from their body) to be understanding.

-6. Make peace with pooping.
+6. It happens: Make peace with pooping during labor and delivery.

 Having a bowel movement during labor is a top fear for many pregnant people.
 The truth is most people poop when they give birth.
 It happens for a number of reasons.
 The important thing to remember is that it’s completely normal and natural.